alicekore/Meet-and-Eat/README.md

 ### Python Decouple and Environments ###
+**Note:** you can still run the app with:
+`python manage.py runserver`
+python-decouple shouldn't affect the development process.
 python-decouple package provides an ability to set settings dynamic for different application environments.
 Some values in settings.py is set with python-decouple, the settings for different environments stored in /meeteat/meeteat/env
 ### Dockerisation ###
 **Note:** you can still run the app with: